Rochelle Owens: Theatre

 She was highly involved in the early off-off-Broadway theatre movement.
-As a poet, she contributed greatly to the St. Marks Poetry Project and was a founding participant in Mickey Ruskin and Bill Mackey's Cafe Deux Megots on 7th Street in the East Village.
+As a poet, she contributed greatly to the St. Marks Poetry Project and was a founding participant in Mickey Ruskin and Bill Mackey's Les Deux Mégots on 7th Street in the East Village.
 Owens was also involved in the ethnopoetics movement.
 Her work has influenced experimental playwrights and poets in subsequent generations.

 During the 1960s and 1970s, Owens' plays premiered in New York City at the Judson Poets Theatre, La MaMa Experimental Theatre Club, Theater for the New City, and the American Place Theatre.
 She was a founding member of the New York Theater Strategy and the Women's Theater Council.
 Her play Futz was first published in 1961 and is foundational to the off-off-Broadway canon.
 It raised some controversy, and was banned in Toronto and called a "lust and bestiality play" by a newspaper in Edinburgh.
 Futz was made into a film in 1969.
 The cast includes Sally Kirkland and Frederic Forrest.

 Owens' plays have been performed in theatre festivals in Edinburgh, Avignon, Paris, and Berlin.